tranlengocvo/tranlengocvo/README.md

 # About Me
 Hey, I'm Hazel 👋, an ISTP who loves all things practical.
-I can hyper-focus for hours (or be impressively lazy), play piano by ear 🎹, and spot patterns faster than I lose focus.
+I can hyper-concentrate for hours (or be impressively lazy), play piano by ear 🎹, and spot patterns faster than I lose focus.
 Currently learning cloud ☁️, PySpark, and scalable data systems.

 Numbers?
 My jam.
 Math proofs?
 Hard pass.